Books For Medical Students: 6 Must Read Titles

 This book is perfect for any wannabe surgeons out there (neuro or otherwise).
 It gives a great detailed description of being a medical professional and particularly the pitfalls surgeons and doctors face.
 It provides a realistic view of training as a surgeon, treating patients in the NHS and of the emotional impact of being a doctor.

-When Breath Becomes Air – Paul Kalanithi & Being Mortal – Atual Gawande
+When Breath Becomes Air – Paul Kalanithi

 Bad Science – Ben Goldacre

 This book discusses the flawed nature of the scientific community.
 It’s a good place to start to learn how to analyse data given and teaches you to be more sceptical about the research you read!
-This would give you plenty to talk about in the science focused parts of the interview.
+This would give you plenty to talk about in the science-focused parts of the interview.
 Bed Goldacre’s Bad Pharma is also worth a read, but Bad Science is a better starting point.

 Medical Ethics: A Very Short Introduction – Tony Hope

 This book is an incredible intro to anyone lacking in medical ethics knowledge, or for those who want a quick recap summary.
-It is definitely worth reading in the build-up to your interview to help prepared for any ethics questions that arise.
+It is definitely worth reading in the build-up to your interview to help prepare for any ethics questions that arise.
 It covers all the essentials and all the common topics at medical school interviews ask about.

-House of God – Samuel Shem
+The House of God – Samuel Shem

 This book is less serious than those above, but no less essential.
 This satirical view of medicine is still relevant nearly 40 years later.
 Some things in medicine never change and this book highlights them all perfectly in an over the top manner.
 Maybe not one to mention in your interview directly, but is incredibly thought provoking about the flaws in modern medicine.